Aeroflot Flight 821: ATC communications before the crash

 A recording of the conversation between ATC and Flight 821 was published online.
 According to the final investigation report, the captain, who was making the communications, was 'mildly intoxicated', and this can be heard in the audio.

-Irek Birbov, the air traffic controller on duty at the time of the incident, said that on final approach the aircraft was too far right of the localizer.
+Irek Birbov, the air traffic controller on duty at the time of the accident, said that on final approach the aircraft was too far right of the localizer.
 He advised the captain to change heading.
 Furthermore, instead of descending to land, the plane then went up.

 The controller requested Flight 821 to check the altitude: "According to my data, you are climbing.
 Confirm current altitude 900 m."
 The aircraft should have been at an altitude of 600 m at that time to descend further 300 m.
 The pilot replied "Roger, we are descending" and initiated a climb to about 1200 m, at which point he could no longer catch the glideslope.
 The controller instructed the pilot to turn right and go around.
 The captain acknowledged but failed to comply.
 Instead, he turned left and asked to continue his approach.
 The controller asked whether everything was all right with the crew; the pilots confirmed that it was.

 The controller then insisted on a go-around, instructing them to switch to another ATC frequency.
 The pilots, however, never contacted the other ATC and started to descend quickly.
 When they were at about 600 m, the controller radioed the plane to maintain 600 m.
 In response, the pilots' final radio transmission was "Aaa (expletive)!"
 A moment later the controller saw an explosion.